 CENTRAL VERMONT SKI RESORTS

-Killington Resort, Mad River Glen, Middlebury College Snow Bowl, Mountain Top Inn & Resort Nordic Center, Pico Mountain, Sugarbush Resort, Suicide Six Ski Area
+Killington Resort, Mad River Glen, Middlebury College Snow Bowl, Mountain Top Inn & Resort, Northeast Slopes, Pico Mountain, The Quechee Club, Sugarbush Resort, and Suicide Six Ski Area

 - Driving: New York - 5 hours; Boston - 3 hours; Montreal – 3 hours